solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ### Payment

-`SetProgramRebatableAccountWriteFees` will be part of the updated compute budget program.
+`SetProgramRebatableAccountWriteFees` will be part of the updated compute budget program. `SetProgramRebatableAccountWriteFees` will take a u64 parameter to set millilamports per requested CU as the PRAW fees.
 Instead of having separate instructions for each compute budget parameter we will have a single instruction that will set all the compute budget parameters.
 Compute budget parameters could be considered as transaction header that sets some parameters for the transaction.
 We create a new instruction that takes a vector of parameters.
 If similar transaction header parameters appear multiple times then we just take the first one and ignore the other occurrences.
 In case of multiple transaction headers in the transaction, we take the first occurrence and ignore the others.

 ```
 enum TransactionHeaderParameter {